venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/multisignature-account/creating-a-multisignature-account.md

     className="balance-transfers inline-img"
 />

-5. In the next screen, you are prompted to select a wallet type.
-You may choose Default (similar to the one you already have as the first Account on your Venom Wallet) and Multisignature.
-Click on “Multisignature” and click on Create wallet address to proceed.
+5. On the following screen, you will be prompted to select a wallet type.
+You have the option to choose between "Default" and "Multisignature".
+Select "Multisignature" and then click on the "Create wallet address" button to proceed.

 <Image img={img04} alt="Click send button"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}
     className="balance-transfers inline-img"
 />

-6. After a new address has been successfully created, you are going to be brought to the main screen focused at the newly created Address.
+6. Once a new address has been created successfully, the main screen will automatically redirect and focus on the newly created address.

 <Image img={img05} alt="Click send button"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}
     className="balance-transfers inline-img"
 />

-7. In order to start utilizing the Multisignature account, you will have to add Custodians.
+7. To start using the multisignature account, you will need to add custodians to the account.

 :::info
-Setting up Custodians requires having $VENOM tokens on the wallet.
+Setting up Custodians requires you to have $VENOM tokens on the wallet.
 :::

-8. Further we are going to set up our default account as one of the Custodians.
+8. We will then proceed to set up our default account as one of the custodians.
- - (Custodians are the addresses which are going to be required to approve the transactions on our Multisignature account.)
+ - (Custodians are the addresses that will be required to approve transactions on our multisignature account.)
-9. Click on the Copy button to copy the address of the newly created Multisignature account.
+9. Click on the "Copy" button to duplicate the address of the newly created multisignature account.
 10. Send at least 0.1 $VENOM to the Multisignature account.
-You can follow this instruction on how to [send $VENOM](../the-main/send.md)
+You can follow this instruction on how to [Send $VENOM By Clicking Here](../the-main/send.md)
-11. Go back to your new Multisignature account after it has been topped up with the $VENOM and the Setup button has become available.
-Click on the Setup button.
+11. Once the multisignature account has been funded with $VENOM and the "Setup" button becomes available, navigate back to the new multisignature account.
+Click on the "Setup" button.

 <Image img={img06} alt="Click send button"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}
     className="balance-transfers inline-img"
 />

-12. You will be prompted to Setup your Multisignature Account.
-Here you should indicate the quantity of Custodians and their Public keys.
+12. You will be prompted to set up your multisignature account.
+In this step, you will need to specify the number of custodians and input their public keys.

 :::info
-Not every Custodian should sign the transaction – the confirmation settings could be managed.
-For example, the transaction will be processed if 2 out of 3 Custodians have signed the transaction.
+It is not necessary for every custodian to sign off on a transaction as the confirmation settings can be customized.
+For example, a transaction can be executed if only 2 out of 3 custodians have signed it.
 :::

-13. Each owner of the addresses which are going to be Custodians Multisignature account, after sending at least 0.1 $VENOM to the Multisignature account, should copy their public key from the Preferences window and send it to the manager of the Multisignature account to be entered in this window.
+13. Each owner of the addresses which will serve as custodians for the multisignature account, after transferring a minimum of 0.1 $VENOM to the multisignature account, should copy their public key from the Preferences window and send it to the manager of the multisignature account, who will then enter it in the setup window.
-14. The manager of the Multisignature account has entered the quantity and the public keys of the Custodians and public address of each Custodian.
+14. The manager of the multisignature account has entered the number of custodians, their public keys, and the public address of each custodian.

 <Image img={img07} alt="Click send button"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}
     className="balance-transfers inline-img"
 />

-15. On the next screen carefully verify the entered data and if you approve click the Setup button to complete the setup of the Custodians of the Multisignature account.
+15. On the next screen, carefully review the entered data.
+If everything is correct, click the "Setup" button to complete the setup of the custodians for the multisignature account.

 <Image img={img08} alt="Click send button"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}
     className="balance-transfers inline-img"
 />

-16. You will be prompted to enter the password, upon entering which and confirming, you will be notified that the Setup has been completed successfully.
-Click OK to close the window.
+16. You will be prompted to enter your password.
+Once you have entered it and confirmed, you will receive a notification that the setup has been completed successfully.
+Click "OK" to close the window.
-17. To see a list of added Custodians, click on a cog button and choose Custodians option.
+17. To view the list of added custodians, click on the gear button and select the "Custodians" option.

 <Image img={img08} alt="Click send button"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}